TRWoodland/ComicSlider/Readme.md

 I'd like a better way, or to know the standard way of using Logger objects

 To launch
+python Comic_Slider_OO.py --filename "somecomic.cbz" --outputfolder "somefolder"
+or
-python Comic_Slider_OO.py --filename "somecomic.cbz" --sourcefolder "somefolder" --outputfolder "somefolder"
+python Comic_Slider_OO.py --sourcefolder "somefolder" --outputfolder "somefolder"